Removing Oak Furniture Mug / Heat Stains and Rings

 Fight Fire with Fire

 When we say fight fire with fire, we don’t mean literally.
 Heat on heat, however, is one of the most effective ways of removing heat stains from oak furniture.
 Applying further heat to the heat stained area can really help.
-An iron is probably the most practical and convenient household items that will allow you to do this with ease.
+Iron is probably the most practical and convenient household item that will allow you to do this with ease.

 Using Old Fashioned Techniques